-(logic 0 = default, RX trigger level = 8)
+(By default, the RX trigger level is 8).

 These 2 bits are used to set the trigger level for the receive FIFO.
-The UART will issue a receive interrupt when the number of the characters in the FIFO is greater than the receive trigger level or when a receive data timeout occurs (see "Section 2.10, Receiver" on page 17).
+The UART will issue a receive interrupt when the number of the characters in the FIFO is greater than the receive trigger level or when a receive data timeout occurs (see "Section 2.8, Receiver" on page 17).